plantanapp/documentation/action-grid/general-settings.md

 ### Create a list inside the PDF template

 Right now the only way to create a list inside the PDF template is through My Tokens using a Razor token that loops over a SQL token.
-I believe there's an example here [my-tokens.dnnsharp.com/scripts-templates](http://my-tokens.dnnsharp.com/scripts-templates).
+Example here:[my-tokens.dnnsharp.com/scripts-templates](https://my-tokens.dnnsharp.com/scripts-templates).

 ### Tabs Pro Integration

 This option is available under the General Settings of Action Grid module and comes disabled by default.
 Basically it determines when the load/refresh operation should be done.

-**Note: **These options are working only if you already have a [TabsPro](http://www.dnnsharp.com/dnn/modules/tabs-pro) version higher than 02.01.40 installed.
+**Note: **These options are working only if you already have a [TabsPro](https://www.dnnsharp.com/dnn/modules/tabs-pro) version higher than 02.01.40 installed.

 * **Load When Tab Is Activated - **this option enables Action Grid to be initialized when the tab is active;